-Cuba profile - Timeline - BBC News
+Cuba profile

 2017 January - Washington ends a long-standing policy which grants Cuban immigrants the right to remain in the US without a visa.

-2017 June - US President Donald Trump overturns some aspects of predecessor Barak Obama's policy on Cuba which brought about a thaw in relations between the two countries.
+2017 June - US President Donald Trump overturns some aspects of predecessor Barack Obama's policy on Cuba which brought about a thaw in relations between the two countries.

-2017 August - US and Canadian embassies in Havana report that staff have suffered health problems possibly as a result of covert acoustic attacks.
+2017 October - Diplomatic row over mysterious sonic attacks which are said to have affected the health of US and Canadian embassy staff in Havana.

+2018 April - Senior Communist Party stalwart Miguel Diaz-Canel becomes president, ending six decades of rule by the Castro family.